 Income Assessment: How Do Lenders Calculate What You Can Borrow?

-Lenders typically use one of two methods:
+Lenders typically use one of the following methods

 Example: